bjornstenqvist/ttial/README.md

 ###### ...d t = 0
 ...steady state

 This is a C++ software for calculating membrane concentration-profiles, fluxes, permeabilities, and so forth in steady-state based on Mesh Analysis.
 The software is built around a 2D rectangular membrane which is laterally periodic and therefore infinite, suitable for for example brick and mortar systems.
 The program is fundamentally constructed to model mass diffusion however it can also be used to model temperature flux and change diffusion.
 The major restriction of the scheme is that it assumes one constant concentration profile at the upper boundary of the system while utilizing a zink, i.e. zero concentration, at the lower boundary.
 For thermal/electric diffusion the temperature/electric potential is constant at those boundaries.
+Included is also the non-steady state software Advacuum which gives concentration-profiles and flows.
+That software is in many ways compatible with TTIAL, for example much of the input data is similar.

 ## Usage